Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Introduction

 \textbf{BEV understanding (BEV):} Processing the visual data in the BEV is meaningful, as the understanding finally needs to be mapped in the same space.
 In essence, the output of the algorithm must be in BEV form.
 This is carried out by warping the image features and the processed image-level estimates onto the ground plane via a projective homography transformation, followed by BEV processing.

 \textbf{Temporal data understanding (Temp):} The temporal data generally offers information for better scene understanding.
 This is particularly important for our task at hand because HD-maps are essentially defined on the static parts of the ground plane.
-Even though the ground plane can be occluded by dynamic objects, due to the dynamic nature of the ego camera and the objects, BEV temporal aggregation helps to remove such occlusions, see Figure \ref{fig:teaser}.
+Even though the ground plane can be occluded by dynamic objects, due to the dynamic nature of the ego camera and the objects, BEV temporal aggregation helps to remove such occlusions, see Fig.~\ref{fig:teaser}.

-In summary, we proposed a new method for BEV HD-map understanding which fuses spatial-temporal information and operates both in the image and the BEV plane.
-The method is very flexible and can work with any input video resolution and length as well as any BEV spatial output resolution.
-Our design allows us to study the importance of the three previously mentioned key aspects of HD-map understanding.
-In this regard, our major contributions can be summarized as follows. \begin{enumerate} \item We propose a novel deep neural architecture for BEV HD-map understanding using monocular videos. \item We study the impact of independently and jointly learning in the image and/or the BEV plane, along with the temporal information. \item We show that our architecture can directly learn ground projection of objects without the need for measuring or estimating the depth. \item The results obtained by the proposed method are significantly superior to state-of-the-art methods. \end{enumerate}
+In summary, we propose a new method for BEV semantics understanding which fuses spatial-temporal information and operates both in the image and the BEV plane.
+The method is flexible and can work with any input video resolution and length as well as any BEV spatial output resolution.
+Our design allows us to study the importance of the three previously mentioned key aspects of BEV understanding.
+Thus, our major contributions can be summarized as follows. \begin{enumerate} \item We propose a novel deep neural architecture for BEV road semantics using monocular videos, for both static HD-map parts and dynamic objects understanding. \item We study the impact of independently and jointly learning in the image and/or the BEV plane, along with the temporal information. \item The results obtained by the proposed method are significantly superior to state-of-the-art methods. \end{enumerate}